 February 1991 gave us the soundtrack to the movie Nothing But Trouble, with a song attributed to the Elwood Blues Revue.
 “Atlantic City (Is a Party Town)” was another collaboration between Aykroyd and his brother Peter, essentially a novelty track with drum machines, goofy vocals and no discernible R&B or soul music influence; none of the members of the Blues Brothers Band participated in the recording.

-In summer 1992, the Blues Brothers Band released Red, White, & Blues, the first full-length studio album by any incarnation of the Blues Brothers and their first release to be comprised largely of new original material.
+In summer 1992, the Blues Brothers Band released Red, White, & Blues, the first full-length studio album by any incarnation of the Blues Brothers and the group’s first release to be comprised largely of new original material.
 Aykroyd made a couple of guest appearances on the album, including a surprisingly cynical spoken-word bit on the title track.
 Thurston handled most of the vocals otherwise; Eddie Floyd sang on two of his own songs, “Big Bird” and “Never Found a Girl” while keyboardist Leon Pendarvis joined Aykroyd on “Red, White, & Blues.”
 Critical reaction to the release was mixed.
-The album failed to chart.
+Red, White, & Blues failed to chart.